The New World Fellows Program 2015

 The New World Fellows Program was established by New World Foundation COIN Program to support a partnership between the Roosevelt Institute Campus Network and Skidmore College.
 The Program provides stipends for fifteen high financial need Skidmore students to study social issues and policy development through community-based advocacy work.

-The New World Fellows has two major components:
+The New World Fellows has two major, mandatory components:

 SUMMER IN NEW YORK CITY